andaziemele/eportfolio/rmpp.md

 - Software engineering project management including time estimation techniques
 - Software quality and testing, and
 - Penetration testing \

-... amongst other skills.
-These skills have enabled me to contribute effectively to client projects, ensuring that solutions are technically sound and secure. \
+These skills, amongst multiple others (as provided in the skills matrix) have enabled me to contribute effectively to client projects, ensuring that solutions are technically sound and secure. \
 However, my growing knowledge of research methods and ethics will support my ability to approach new problems systematically and responsibly. \
 Based on the SWOT analysis and action plan, I identified areas for improvement, particularly in advanced statistics, machine learning, and ethical data practices. \
 The above would prepare me for both my final thesis to conclude the programme, and also future-proofing my skills given rapid developments in data and AI. \